-"I tell my clients every 11 to 13 weeks depending on how you take care of your hair," she says, noting that the exact timeline is a little different for everyone.
-For those who heat treat their hair with blowdryers, curling irons, and flat irons on the regular should aim for closer to 11 weeks for optimal hair health.
+"I tell my clients every 11 to 13 weeks, depending on how you take care of your hair," says Branda, noting that the exact timeline is a little different for everyone.
+Those who regularly heat treat their hair with blow-dryers, curling irons, and flat irons should aim for closer to 11 weeks for optimal hair health.
 And yes, this applies to all desired styles.

 As for the final haircut before the wedding, timing is everything.
-"I book my brides a week and a half before the date for color and cut," says Branda.
-"I love when the hair is fresh, but has been lived in as well," as she says it gives a more natural look to the hair.
+"I book my brides a week and a half before the date for color and cut," Branda says.
+"I love when the hair is fresh, but has been lived in as well."
 Be sure to schedule this final cut in advance, though.
-All brides-to-be know how hectic those last few weeks can be!
-In fact, you might even want to book your final appointment first, and then book backward for regular trims and dustings in the weeks and months leading up to your wedding.
+We all know how hectic those last few weeks can be.
+In fact, you might even want to book your final appointment first and then book backward for regular trims and dustings in the weeks and months leading up to your wedding.

-Above all, Branda stresses that, "Haircuts are not scary!"
+Above all, Branda stresses that haircuts aren't scary!
 Everyone should be cleaning their hair up every three months.
-"Long hair is beautiful when it is healthy.
-Long hair that has dry brittle ends is not appealing."
+"Long hair is beautiful when it is healthy," she adds.
+"Long hair that has dry brittle ends is not appealing."
 And even worse, dry, brittle, and broken ends will travel up the hair shaft leading to breakage and undesirable texture.
 As Branda insists, "Stay on top of your haircut schedule, and you won’t have to do a big chop too close to the big day."
 Easy enough!